Fedoraware/Fedoraware/README.md

 - changed world modulation to not affect the skybox
 - added a buggy dev textures thing that u need to rejoin to make work and half the time it crashes you
 - doubletap shifts 24 ticks if heavy, 20 if not
+- color chooser in menu now shows the color as the background of the color chooser